 - Paula Cole, “I Don’t Want to Wait” – “So open up your morning light /And say a little prayer for I.” Good Lord.
 She followed the above rule and still screwed it up.
 And again, the verses don’t rhyme.
 “What about “Have a cup of morning tea / And say a little prayer for me?”
 Makes about as much sense and is grammatically correct.

 - Fergie, “Fergalicious” – “T to the A to the S-T-E -Y / Girl, you’re tasty.”
 Thanks, Fergie and will.i.am, a whole generation of kids will now misspell “tasty,” and for that matter, “William.”
-But what do you expect from two of the people who gave us the song that this blog is named after?
+But what do you expect from two of the people who gave us the song that inspired this blog?

 Lie vs. Lay